 It is time consuming, and takes tremendous patience and skill.
 The huudiitsi allows the potter to slowly turn the vessel as she builds it.
 When the pot is built, it is allowed to dry to “leather hardness” and it is removed.
 The potter builds from the inside, and up.
 She can allow no air-bubbles, or it will explode!

 Then a white or cream slip was added to the top of the vessel, made from nearby white clay, to act as a gesso and create a blank canvas for her to paint.
-Other slip colors were used, but white was the dominant.
-The white clay was also ground to a powder and water was added to make the slip coating.
+Other slip colors were used, but white was the dominant color.
+The white clay was also ground to a powder, and water was added to make the slip coating.
 Once you let the slip dry, you don’t put water back on it, or it will crack!

 The brush used to apply pigment was made from the Yucca plant.
 The big leaf steams, largest end, was chewed until the tough fibers separated.
-Creating different sizes based on the requirement of the application.
+Creating different size “brushes” based on the requirement of the application.